EmreYYZ/alev/README.md

 - [ ] add a working `!uptime` command
 - [ ] add and randomize strings for `!jahrein`
 - [ ] add command cooldown for some commands
+- [ ] connect 🔥 Alev to Twitch's `Channel Reward` system somehow.
+So that the rewards can trigger commands.
-- [ ] viewers can change the color of philips hue lightbulbs by claiming a channel reward with their reward points.
+- [ ] viewers can change the color of 💡 Philips Hue lightbulbs by claiming a channel reward with their reward points.
 - [ ] make Discord great again!
 - [ ] add 🔥 Alev to other channels (i.e. `Slothworks`) to reply to strings including `Casthane`, `f5uck`, and so on.
 - [ ] add an interface maybe?